gvisco/GraphESN/README.md

 To open a dataset choose `File > Open` and select an SDF or GPH file.
 In order to load a Progol dataset, ipython must be installed:
 - Launch the program
-- Use the binded ipython console to load the dataset (see `pl_parser` documentation).
+- Use the bound ipython console to load the dataset (see `pl_parser` documentation).
   ```files = ['atom_bond.pl', 'logp.pl', 'lumo.pl', 'ind1.pl', 'inda.pl', 'log_mutag.pl']
      dset = pl_parser.parse(*files)
      ```